ersc-docs/ersc-docs.github.io/pages/faq.md

 > 7. Go to the Grace tab.
 > 8. Under Manage Graces, type Table of Lost Grace.
 > 9. Press the Set button.
+>10.
+If Enabeling 105 with the debug tool does not work try Verifying game files in steam.
+Should verify roughly 450 - 600+ files.
+See if enabling the flag works now.
 </details>

 <details markdown="block">